jameslamb/pydistcheck/docs/check-reference.rst

 And these other resources.

 * `"Adding debugging information to your native extension" (memray docs) <https://bloomberg.github.io/memray/native_mode.html#adding-debugging-information-to-your-native-extension>`_
-* `"How can I tell if a binary was compiled with debug symbols?" (vscode-lldb docs) <https://github.com/vadimcn/vscode-lldb/wiki/How-can-I-tell-if-a-binary-was-compiled-with-debug-symbols%3F>`_
+* `"How can I tell if a binary was compiled with debug symbols?" (codelldb docs) <https://github.com/vadimcn/codelldb/wiki/How-can-I-tell-if-a-binary-was-compiled-with-debug-symbols%3F>`_

 distro-too-large-compressed
 ***************************